 Affiliation at the time of the award: University of Oxford, Oxford, United Kingdom, Francis Crick Institute, London, United Kingdom

 Prize motivation: "for their discoveries of how cells sense and adapt to oxygen availability."

 Prize share: 1/3

 Peter Ratcliffe was born in Lancashire in Great Britain.
-He studied medicine at the University of Cambridge and completed medical school at Queen Mary University in London.
+He studied medicine at the University of Cambridge and completed medical school at St Bartholomew’s Hospital, Queen Mary University in London.
 After additional studies at the universities in Oxford and Cambridge, he completed his doctorate in Cambridge in 1987.
-He has since worked at Oxford University and since 2016 also at the Francis Crick Institute in London.
+He has since worked at the University of Oxford and since 2016 also at the Francis Crick Institute in London.